scds/2022-grevents/index.md

 <img src="assets/img/ScienceCommunication.png" alt="Workshop Title Slide" width="720">

-"Towards More Effective Science Communication with the Benefit of Digital Scholarship: A SCDS Graduate Resident Panel"
+<b> "Towards More Effective Science Communication with the Benefit of Digital Scholarship: A SCDS Graduate Resident Panel" </b>

 How can scholars best communicate scientific analyses and results?
 How can we engage wider audiences in scientific research?